sx-aurora-dev/llvm-project/clang/README.rst

 --------------------

 * Target regions.

+  * Although unusual indentation is still a problem

 * Functions in ``#pragma omp declare target`` constructs.
 * Functions which are declared in ``#pragma omp declare target`` constructs and have their function bodies outside the construct if the function body comes